John B. Allen, Jr.

 Biography

-Wilma Elizabeth Weber was born on 3 January 1901.2 She and Fred Fouts were married on 12 June 1935 in Central City, Merrick County, Nebraska.1 She died on 2 January 1988, at age 86.2 She was buried in Central City Cemetery (Central City), Merrick County, Nebraska.2
+Wilma Elizabeth Weber was born on 3 January 1901.2 She and Fred Fouts were married on 12 June 1935 in Central City, Merrick County, Nebraska.1 She died on 2 January 1988, at age 86.2 She was buried in Central City Cemetery (Central City), Merrick County, Nebraska.2 Fred and Wilma appeared on the 1940 US Census recorded on 26 April 1940 in Central City, Merrick County, Nebraska, with their niece.3

-Last Edited15 September 2014 14:52:00
+Last Edited | 15 September 2014 14:52:00 |

 Citations

-1. [S1871] Heaton, P. S., Who's Who in Nebraska, 1940, http://www.rootsweb.com/~nemerrick, Fouts, Fred
+- [S1871] Heaton, P. S., Who's Who in Nebraska, 1940, http://www.rootsweb.com/~nemerrick, Fouts, Fred

-2. [S1403] Find A Grave, Record Type: database, www.findagrave.com, Wilma E. Fouts tombstone photo, Central City Cemetery, Merrick County, Nebraska
+- [S1403] Find A Grave, Record Type: database, www.findagrave.com, Wilma E. Fouts tombstone photo, Central City Cemetery, Merrick County, Nebraska

-3. [S963] 1940 U.S. census, Nebraska, Merrick County, population schedule, Film T627, Central City, ED 61-1, sheet 26A, p.
+- [S963] 1940 U.S. census, Nebraska, Merrick County, population schedule, Film T627, Central City, ED 61-1, sheet 26A, p.
 26, household 617, Fred D. Fouts household

 Betsy Stacy